PKompis/OrderManagement/README.md

 - It's not an application I would expect lots of exceptions.
 In case of many exceptions and many RPS Result pattern should be consired.
 Result pattern leads to long lines of code and I avoid it if not nessasary.
 - Refit is a library that could be considered to be used but in the architecture of the project the interface is a port in Application.
 Application should not know url/header related info.
 - The exception model intentionally remains simple.
 In real-world systems, we might introduce structured error taxonomies, centralized registries, or Roslyn source generators to eliminate reflection and precompute metadata for higher performance.
-- JWT tokens should not be stateless and logout/refresh functionalityies should be added.
+- JWT tokens should not be stateless and logout/refresh functionalities should be added.
 Login should not have only userid as "login".
-- Delivery time should be calculated with including the time for preparation somehow.
+- Delivery time should be calculated by including the time for preparation somehow.
 For simplicity it was skipped.
-- - More thorough Unit Tests and Integration Tests!
+- More thorough and sophisticated Unit Tests.
+- Add Integration Tests.